delphinedara/my-recipe/README.md

 # my-recipe
-Static website built with HTML and CSS
+Static website built with HTML and CSS.